secretstartups/handbook/sites/handbook/source/handbook/marketing/virtual-events/index.html.md

 * Update the event date and the campaign tag on the main event issue and in the Budget Document.
 * Tag the relevant internal contacts for the event in a comment to notify them that the date has changed.
-* In the main event issue, ping the GL Accountant (@GGGONZALEZ) with the old campaign tag to be removed from Netsuite and the new campaign tag to be added in Netsuite.
+* In the main event issue, ping the GL Accountant (@GGGONZALEZ) with the old campaign tag to be removed from NetSuite and the new campaign tag to be added in NetSuite.
 * If event is on the Events Page, [submit MR](https://about.gitlab.com/handbook/marketing/events/#how-to-add-events-to-aboutgitlabcomevents) to update the date.
 * If event is on a specific Virtual Events Calendar, move to the new date and adjust calendar information.